rajfal/rajfal.github.io/_posts/2018-01-13-Get-CSV-data-from-MySQL.md

 ---

 #### *Prerequisites:*{: style="color: red"}
-> - a SQL compliant relational database, such as MySQL
+> - SQL compliant relational database, such as MySQL
-> - an existing database schema where you can or already have combined data from tables to obtain a dataset of denormalized data
+> - an existing database schema where you can, or already have combined data from tables to obtain a dataset of denormalized data

 ---